ET Speaks From Home

 fresh Ji Shi Teng Ward Off Evil Spirits

-My mum mentioned to me that my younger cousin used to cry for many hours of the day.
-She was not ill and didn’t have colic.
-Her mum was told by her elderly mum to find Ji Shi Teng.
-She then wrapped a small portion of the plant vines around my cousin’s limbs (her wrists and ankles).
-Soon after, my cousin did not cry any more.
-Do you think this was a coincidence or do the plants have a special power?
+My mum also told me that my younger cousin used to cry for many hours each day.
+She was not ill and did not have colic.
+Her mother was advised by my elderly grandmother to find some Ji Shi Teng.
+She wrapped small portions of the vine around my cousin’s wrists and ankles.
+Soon after, my cousin stopped crying.
+Do you think it was just a coincidence, or do these plants really have some special power?

-My mum said that once the plants dropped off from the child, the plant should never be worn back.
-Always get a fresh one to wrap the child for protection.
+My mum also said that once the vines fell off the child, they should never be used again.
+A fresh piece should always be used to continue protecting the child.

-This is an example of how it was supposed to wrap on an ankle, according to my mum, demonstrated by myself.
+This is an example of how the vine was traditionally wrapped around an ankle, according to my mum, demonstrated by myself.

 Chinese Superstition Ji Shi Teng Ward Off Evil Spirits wrap on leg

-As for these days, if you are looking for Ji Shi Teng, you can buy it fresh or dried from Chinatown TCM shops, in Singapore, if you know how to use it!
+These days, if you are looking for Ji Shi Teng, you can still buy it fresh or dried from TCM shops in Singapore’s Chinatown — if you know how to use it!

 fresh Ji Shi Teng Ward Off Evil Spirits with petals